intelagense/intelagense/README.md

             <img src="https://img.shields.io/static/v1?label=|&message=REPO&color=23555f&style=plastic&logo=github&logo-color=white"/>
           </a>
       </p>
-      <p><strong>Arduino C, I2C</strong> - I designed and developed this project for a large company to use in their team building and training events.
+      <p><strong>Arduino C, I2C</strong> - Originally contracted to a company to use in their corporate team building and training events.
 The device includes both custom hardware and software.
 Adaptable for use in escape rooms and paintball competitions.</p>
     </td>

   </tr>